catalyst-cooperative/pudl/docs/data_access.rst

 ---------------------------------------------------------------------------------------

-Sometimes you want to see the raw data that is published by the government, but it's hard to find or difficult to download.
+Sometimes you want to see the raw data that is published by the government, but it's hard to find or difficult to download, or you want to see what an older version of the published data looked like prior to being revised or deleted.

 We use Zenodo to archive and version our raw data inputs.
 You can find all of our archives in `the Catalyst Cooperative Community